netdata/netdata/collectors/node.d.plugin/README.md

 * A line for the plugin in the appropriate `Makefile.am` file: `node.d/Makefile.am` under `dist_node_DATA`.
 * A line for the plugin configuration file in `conf.d/Makefile.am`: under `dist_nodeconfig_DATA`
 * Optionally, chart information in `web/dashboard_info.js`.
 This generally involves specifying a name and icon for the section, and may include descriptions for the section or individual charts.
+* If the plugin requires a systemd service to be running before Netdata starts add it to `After=` in `system/netdata.service.in`.

 ## Motivation